lalit-goswami/lalit-goswami/README.md

 - 👋 Hi, I’m @lalit-goswami
 - 👀 I’m interested in Android
-- 🌱 I’m currently learning Kotlin, Jetpack compose,
+- 🌱 I’m currently learning Kotlin, Jetpack compose, python,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...